SaberTeethTigerShark/Market-Meet-Me/README.md

 ---

-//  showPortfolioInStocksContainer()
+//  loadSelectedStockArray()
-//  Displays the user's portfolio in the stocks container, including trade controls and quick fetch buttons.
+//  Loads the selected stock category from a dropdown, deduplicates its tickers, and fetches their data in a single batch.
+If "Portfolio" is selected, displays the user's portfolio instead.

 ---

+//  updateWeeksToFetch()
+//  Updates the global `weeksToFetch` value based on user input and reloads the currently selected stock array accordingly.

+---

+//  fetchManualStock()
+//  Attempts to fetch stock data using a manually entered ticker symbol, falling back to name-based lookup if no direct match is found.

+---

-//  closeHamburgerDropdown()
+//  lookupTickerByName(name, clearBoard)
-//  Closes the hamburger dropdown menu.
+//  Searches for a NASDAQ ticker symbol by company name using an external API, optionally clears the display, and fetches stock data if found.

 ---